pantheon-systems/documentation/source/content/traffic-limits.md

 ## How does traffic affect performance?

 Each site is provisioned for optimal performance based on the traffic load it is expected to handle.
 Storage, domains, application memory, application containers and [many other features](/site-plans-faq#plan-resources) are set up to handle the traffic expected in each site type.
-Depending on the type of traffic your site experiences or if you expect a heavier load of traffic, you will need to increase the plan size so that you can continue to expect a site that runs smoothly.
+Depending on the type of traffic your site experiences, or if you expect a heavier load of traffic, you may need to increase the plan size so that you can continue to expect a site that runs smoothly.

 ## Measurement of Traffic